University of Bergen

 UiB has a great reputation for international development studies so it was an excellent opportunity for me as my major is international studies/global development.
 My minor is politics so it was also informative to do classes on European/Scandinavian politics in Europe to get a different perspective to Monash courses.

 Studying overseas helps build your confidence and teaches you to make friends quickly, as well as how to communicate well to people from various cultures - all of these skills will be valuable in my career and have been great talking points in interviews.
-I've already had as employers recognise the worth of international experiences.
+I've already had employers recognise the worth of international experiences.

 Money and Budgeting